 Luca Castellani, Secretary, UNCITRAL Working Group I (Warehouse Receipts)

-This session will highlight the practical solutions available to business, new financial instruments and how factoring and supply chain finance can help businesses reduce cost and risk, improve liquidity and boost profitability.
+This session will highlight the practical solutions available to business, new financial instruments and how factoring and supply chain finance can help businesses reduce cost and risk, improve liquidity and cash management as well as boost profitability and resilience in a turbulent world.

 Moderator: